Treadmills Can Be Useful to Outdoor Runners Too!

-But I’m here to tell you a treadmill is useful to nearly all outdoor runners.
-I’m not talking about the tiny percentage of serious competitive runners.
+But I’m here to tell you a there are treadmill benefits for nearly all outdoor runners.
+I’m not talking about the tiny percentage of serious competitive outdoor runners.
 That’s one in a thousand.
 I’m talking about you and the other 99.9%.

 Beat the Weather

 Even though you try to tough it out through the cold, snow, rain, or even cold rain, you don’t like it one bit.
 And as a result, you take days off running.
 How many depends on where you live, of course, but it could easily be 50 to 100 days per year, for example, it rains 150 days per year in Seattle.
 That is a lot of unpleasantness or missed workouts.

 With a treadmill, there’s no extra clothing, and not a bit of chilly, wet discomfort.
 You just step on and go.